StratifyLabs/StratifyBlog/content/device/2013-10-02-A-FIFO-Buffer-Implementation.md

 ## Using a FIFO with a Microcontroller UART

 Many microcontroller designs have limited buffer space for data arriving on the UART.
-Incorporating a FIFO in the UART ISR can make it easier to manage incoming data.
-The following pseudo-code uses the above FIFO as part of the UART ISR.
+Using a FIFO in the UART ISR can make it easier to manage incoming data.
+The following pseudo-code uses the FIFO implementation above as part of the UART ISR.

-> FIFO's are very simple and powerful mechanisms for managing data in real-time systems.
-This example can be easily adapted to work with I2S.
-With I2S, it is better to have the FIFO operate on frames rather than on bytes.
-This way, the I2S frame can be defined to be 32 bytes in 1ms, and when the frame is full the head points to the next frame.
+> FIFOs are simple and effective mechanisms for managing data in real-time systems.
+The example given above can be easily adapted to work with I2S by using frames instead of bytes.
+For example, the I2S frame can be defined as 32 bytes in 1ms, and when the frame is full, the head points to the next frame.
+This way, the FIFO can manage the arrival of data from the I2S peripheral and make it easier for the application to process the data in real time.
 A C implementation of a framed FIFO is available in <a href="https://github.com/StratifyLabs/StratifyOS/blob/master/src/device/ffifo.c" target="_blank"><b>Stratify OS</b></a>.

 ```c++
 static fifo_t * uart_fifo;